jninus/helloportlet/README.md

-#This is a new message Hello friend and helloportlet
+#This isa new message Hello friend and helloportlet